sampy-project/docu_sampy/guide_beginner/02_graph_beginner.md

 [include figure]

-In sampy, agents live on the vertices of a graph and move according to its edges.
+In SamPy, agents live on the vertices of a graph and move according to its edges.
 As such, you can think of vertices as representing patches of land and you can visualize an edge between two vertices as meaning that the corresponding patches of land are neighbours.
-Finally, note that edges in Sampy are weighted, and a given weight represents the probability for an agent to move along the associated edge.
+Finally, note that edges in SamPy are weighted, and a given weight represents the probability for an agent to move along the associated edge.

 ## The two main square grids

-Sampy provides several built-in graph adapted to a variety of situations.
-In the current tutorial, we want the space to be a square grid and Sampy provides two options for representing one using graphs, respectively called `SquareGrid` and `SquareGridWithDiag`.
+SamPy provides several built-in graph adapted to a variety of situations.
+In the current tutorial, we want the space to be a square grid and SamPy provides two options for representing one using graphs, respectively called `SquareGrid` and `SquareGridWithDiag`.
 They differ by their set of edges, as shown below.

 <p align="middle">
   <img src="./assets/two_square_grids.png" width="50%" />